 Only daily caps may be submitted for individual representatives to limit the number of hearings.
 Monthly caps may be submitted for an entire DSG.

 Overall, this seems to be a step towards more efficient scheduling.
 The process should reduce the overall amount of time Social Security employees take to schedule hearings while allowing for individual inquiries regarding specific issues, as the new system still allows for some direct communication with hearing offices over scheduling matters.
-Perhaps the best aspect of this new scheduling system is that is in line with how representatives are currently practicing, with multiple representatives being part of one firm or with other representatives using subcontractors to cover hearings.
+Perhaps the best aspect of this new scheduling system is that it is in line with how representatives are currently practicing, with multiple representatives being part of one firm or with other representatives using subcontractors to cover hearings.
 Solo practitioners should be able to utilize this system, as well, efficiently.
 As more and more hearings are done by video or over the phone, this system should add to the efficiency gains from these processes.

 Free Social Security Disability Consultation